facetframer/zshnip/README.md

     echo "source zshnip/zshnip.zsh" >> ~/.zshrc
 ```

+## Step 2: Create some key-bindings

 Manually create key-bindings for defining snippets.
-(use different bindings if desired)
+(you can use different bindings if desired)

 ```
 bindkey '\ej' zshnip-expand-or-edit # Alt-j